 If you’ve entered into a contract for the supply of goods or services, you may have come across the idea of standard terms and conditions.
 In fact, you might have your own standard terms and conditions that have been written specifically for your business.

 These terms and conditions help to protect your rights, limit your liability, and avoid unnecessary disputes by establishing some ground rules around how you engage with other businesses.

 But what happens if your standard terms and conditions are different from a party you’re looking to do business with?
 Whose terms and conditions will apply?

 In some cases, opposing terms and conditions may lead to a ‘Battle of the Forms’.
-This battle determines whose terms and conditions will govern the business relationship, so it’s important you to maximise your chances of coming out on top!
+This battle determines whose terms and conditions will govern the business relationship, so it’s important to maximise your chances of coming out on top!

 What Is A Battle Of The Forms?

 A Battle of the Forms arises when two parties are negotiating the terms of a contract and each party wants to contract on the basis of its own terms.
 One party will make an offer subject to its standard terms and conditions.
 The other party will appear to accept the offer, but according to its own standard terms.

 It may seem like the parties have reached an agreement, especially in relation to the key subject matter (such as what they are buying and selling, and at what price).

 However, as both parties will have prepared standard terms and conditions that tend to favour themselves, finer details—such as timeframes for payment and delivery, or dispute resolution processes—may be inconsistent.

 An Example Of A Battle Of The Forms